On Solving Reachability in Grid Digraphs using a Psuedoseparator: Pseudoseparators in a grid digraph

-We next show a property of triangulated graphs that we use in our construction of $\psc$.
-It is known that a simple cycle in a planar embedding of a planar graph divides the plane into two parts.
-We call these two parts the two {\em sides} of the cycle.
+\begin{lemma} Let $G$ be a grid digraph , and $H$ be an induced sub-digraph of $\aux{G}$.
+The digraph $\psep(H)$ is a $h^{1-\beta}$-$\psc$ of $H$. \end{lemma} To prove \expref{Lemma}{lem:psep}, we first show a property of triangulated graphs that we use in our construction of $\psc$.
+We know that a simple cycle in a planar embedding of a planar graph divides the plane into two parts.
+We call these two parts the two \emph{sides} of the cycle.

 \begin{lemma} Let $G$ be a triangulated planar graph, and $S$ be a subset of its vertices.
-For every pair of vertex $u, v$ which belong to different components of $G \setminus S$, there exists a cycle in $G[S]$, such that $u$ and $v$ belong to different sides of this cycle. \end{lemma} \begin{proof} To prove the lemma, we first need some terminology.
-We call a set of faces an {\em edge-connected region} if it can be constructed in the following way: \begin{itemize} \item A set of a single face is an edge-connected region. \item If a set $F$ is an edge-connected region and $f$ is a face that shares an edge with one of the faces of $F$, then $F \cup \{f\}$ is an edge-connected region. \end{itemize}
+For each pair of vertices $u, v$ belonging to different components of $G \setminus S$, a cycle in $G[S]$ exists, such that $u$ and $v$ belong to different sides of this cycle. \end{lemma}

+\begin{proof} To prove the Lemma, we first need some terminology.
+We call a set of faces a \emph{region of edge-connected faces} if they induce a connected subgraph in the dual graph.
 We can orient the edges of an undirected planar simple cycle to make it a directed cycle.
-This can help us identify the two {\em sides} of the cycle as {\em interior} (left-side) and {\em exterior} (right-side).
+This can help us identify the two \emph{sides} of the cycle as \emph{interior} (left-side) and \emph{exterior} (right-side).

-Let $C$ be a component of $G \setminus S$ and $S'$ be the set of vertices of $S$ which are adjacent to at least one of the vertices of $C$ in $G$.
+Let $C$ be a component of $G \setminus S$ and $S'$ be the set of vertices of $S$ adjacent to at least one of the vertices of $C$ in $G$.
 Let $F$ be the set of triangle faces of $G$ to which at least one vertex of $C$ belongs.
-We first observe that for any face $f$ of $F$, the vertices of $f$ will either belong to $C$ or $S'$.
-We see that $F$ is a region of edge-connected faces.
-Miller proved that we could write the boundary of the region of edge-connected faces as a set of vertex-disjoint simple cycles with disjoint exteriors \cite{Miller}.
-These cycles will contain only the vertices of $S'$.
-Hence the lemma follows. \end{proof}
+Let $\tilde{G}$ be the dual graph of $G$ and $\tilde{G}[F]$ be the subgraph induced by $F$ on this dual graph.
+We first observe that since we have started with a triangulated graph, the vertices of any face $f$ of $F$ will either belong to $C$ or $S'$.